a-b-street/docs/book/src/project/retrospective/README.md

 ### Road labels

-Placing road labels on a map is a design and implementation challenge, but Michael and I cranked out something decent in a few days:
+Placing road labels on a map is quite a design and implementation challenge, but Michael and I cranked out something decent in a few days:

 ![](road_labels.gif)
 *Labels aren't too densely clustered, but they still appear to help orient by major roads.*